 Usage figures on this page are compiled from the same metering that enforces your users’ rate limits, so the request, token, and spend numbers here will closely match what your users experienced.
 All times are shown in your browser’s time zone; if your browser reports a time zone the service does not recognize, times fall back to UTC.Managed and self-managed views

 A control at the top switches between Anthropic-managed tiers and Self-managed tiers.
-The two are shown separately because their economics differ: managed-tier seats are purchased as seats, while self-managed tiers (tiers your organization created itself on the Tiers page) draw down your credit balance.
+The two are shown separately because their economics differ: managed-tier seats are purchased as seats, while self-managed tiers (tiers your organization created itself on the Tiers page) draw down the billing account’s balance.
 Spend figures and the credit panel are therefore shown only in the Self-managed view.
-If your organization has only one kind of tier, only that tab is shown.Credits (self-managed view only)
+If your organization has only one kind of tier, the control does not appear and the page shows only the matching view.
+If all of your seat tiers are Anthropic-managed, you see only the managed view, with no spend figures, credit panel, or burndown chart.Credits (self-managed view only)

 The credit panel and burndown chart only appear in the Self-managed tiers view, and only once credit data is available for your organization.
 The runway estimate within the panel only appears once there has been enough recent activity to compute a burn rate.